 Using the Cloud to Make a Difference

 Azure is a cloud-based platform offered by Microsoft that has the ability to power a myriad of operations across a variety of industries.
 In the case of AUD, Azure is used to power the Sharetyping app.
-AUD no longer relies upon on-premises servers — which the organization used prior to accessing the software through TechSoup Korea (part of the TechSoup Global Network) in 2016.
+AUD no longer relies upon on-premises servers — which the organization used prior to learning about the Microsoft Azure service offering through TechSoup's content.

 "The shift from server-based to cloud-based enabled AUD to provide the Sharetyping service in a faster and more effective manner," said Wonjin Park, founder and president of AUD.
 "Before using Azure, the Sharetyping app platform was powered by a Cafe24 server, which is widely used in South Korea."